cw-ansible/system-install/README.md

 Be careful because all data on your hard drive will be erased.
 You have been warned.

+If your hard drive has a preexisting swap partition, your live CD might actually be using it, so turn it off:

+	swapoff -a

 If your hard drive has no partition label you may get an error such as:

     Created data directory /tmp/fai